 |Announcements||Events||Funding||Training||Job Openings||More Newsletters|

-It's tax season once again and we wanted to remind you that you can make a contribution to the Colorado Healthy Rivers Fund on line 42 of your state income tax return.
+A BIG thank you to everyone who made a donation to the Colorado Healthy Rivers Fund on their state income tax returns this year!
 Funds collected by the Colorado Healthy Rivers Fund assist locally-based conservation groups in their efforts to protect our land and water resources.
 For more information on the Colorado Healthy Rivers Fund, visit the website.
-Be sure to like us on Facebook!
+If you are interested in applying for a grant, take a look at the Funding Opportunities section of this newsletter.
+Don't forget to like us on Facebook!

 Water Quality Control Commission Hearing Notices